TLCFEM/suanPan-manual/docs/Library/Constraint/RigidWall.md

 ## Remarks

-1. The normal vector of finite rigid walls is computed by cross product between two edges defined.
+1. The normal vector of finite rigid walls is computed by cross-product between two edges defined.
 Beware of the order.
 2. The penalty function method can be used in both static and dynamic analysis.
 3. The multiplier method can only be used in static analysis.
-4. Both methods do not perform well in dynamic analysis, to conserve energy and momentum, users may use the [`RestitutionWall`](RestitutionWall.md) constraint instead.
+4. Both methods do not perform well in dynamic analysis, to conserve energy and momentum; users may use the [`RestitutionWall`](RestitutionWall.md) constraint instead.